Perfect competition: Idealizing conditions of perfect competition

+While no real market is perfect, many markets are considered to be near enough to perfect for predictions from economic theory to be reasonably accurate.
+It has been proven that if the above conditions hold, that every participant will be a price taker and will not have market power to set prices, and all sellers will operate such that their marginal costs equal their marginal revenue.

+There are many instances in which there exist "similar" products that are close substitutes (such as butter and margarine), which are relatively easily interchangeable, so that a rise in the price of one good will cause a significant shift to the consumption of the close substitute.
+If the cost of changing a firm's manufacturing process to produce the substitute is also relatively "immaterial" in relationship to the firm's overall profit and cost, this is sufficient to ensure that an economic situation isn't significantly different from a perfectly competitive economic market.

 Normal profit

 In a perfect market the sellers operate at zero economic surplus: sellers make a level of return on investment known as normal profits.

 Normal profit is a component of (implicit) costs and not a component of business profit at all.
 It represents all the opportunity cost, as the time that the owner spends running the firm could be spent on running a different firm.
 The enterprise component of normal profit is thus the profit that a business owner considers necessary to make running the business worth while: that is, it is comparable to the next best amount the entrepreneur could earn doing another job.
 Particularly if enterprise is not included as a factor of production, it can also be viewed a return to capital for investors including the entrepreneur, equivalent to the return the capital owner could have expected (in a safe investment), plus compensation for risk.
 In other words, the cost of normal profit varies both within and across industries; it is commensurate with the riskiness associated with each type of investment, as per the risk–return spectrum.

 In circumstances of perfect competition, only normal profits arise when the long run economic equilibrium is reached; there is no incentive for firms to either enter or leave the industry.